-You may not realize it at first but the idea of leaving the house with your pet all alone spells guilt for you that you think leaving a lot of food in their bowls would help.
+You may not realize it at first, but the idea of leaving the house and your pet all alone may spell guilt for you.
+Some dog owners find themselves leaving a lot of dog food in the dog bowls will help.

 It may seem too harsh at first but leaving a substantial amount of food for your pet is a good start to make it remember the small amounts for each meal.

 Also consider giving your pet small meals a couple of times a day instead of just leaving a large chunk as a single portion.